TelinThoth/Downtime_Calc/README.txt

 Section 1.4.2
 Header for Log File
-[Account Number],[Account Number]
 Date, Type, Name, [Account Number]-[Account Type]-[[Owner/Access]],...,[Account Number]-[Account Type]-[[Owner/Access]]
 Account Numbers are read when being used to determine the order of the accounts for a Character's Log file.
+They can be found within the Character Tags of the XML.

 Section 1.4.3
 Format for Roll Lines